ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ftplugin.md

    filetype indent on      " load file-specific indentation
    ```

-   These lines enable filetype detection and filetype-specific plugins and indentation.
+   These lines enable filetype detection, and filetype-specific plugins and indentation.
    To get an overview of your current filetype status, use the `:filetype` command; you want an output that reads:

    ```vim